howard8203/Computer-Vision-and-Application/README.md

 # Computer-Vision-and-Application
 NTUST computer vision class

-In this class, I have done 3 homework,a midterm project and a final project.
+In this class, I have done 3 homework, a midterm project and a final project.

 Homework#1：Using shape from silhouette method for 3D reconstruction